williamvds/uni/osc/lectures.md

   - __No preemption__: Resources cannot be forcefully taken away from a process
   - __Circular wait__: There is a circular chain of two or more processes, waiting for a resource held by the other processes

+## Peterson's solution
+- Software solution
+- Worked well on older machines

+- Two shared variables:
+  - `turn`: indicates which process is next to enter its critical section
+  - `boolean flag[2]`: indicates that a process is ready to enter its critical section
+- Two processes (i and j) execute in strict alternation, can be generalised to multiple processes

+- Pros
+  - Satisfies all critical section requirements - mutual exclusion, progress, fairness
+- Cons
+  - Busy waiting is used - process loops endlessly while waiting for the lock to clear

+- Eg, for thread 0:
+    ```c
+    flag[0] = true;
+    turn = 1;
+    while (flag[1] == true && turn == 1) {
+      // busy wait
+    }
+    // critical section
+    ...
+    // end of critical section
+    flag[0] = false;
+    ```
+- Thread 1 would use the same structure, but replacing `1` with `0` and vice versa

+### Satisfying mutual exclusion
+- Both `flag[i]` and `flag[j]` are true when they want to enter their critical section
+- `turn` is a singular variable that can only store one value
+- Hence, either `while(flag[i] && turn == i)` or `while(flag[j] && turn == j)` is true and at most
+one process can enter its critical section

+### Satisfying progress and bounded waiting
+- If process j does not want to enter its critical section
+  - `flag[j] == false`
+  - `while(flag[j] && turn == j)` will terminate for the process i
+  - i enters critical section

+- If both want to enter their critical section
+  - Both flags are true
+  - `turn` is either i or j - eg for `turn == j`
+  - `while(flag[j] && turn == j)` terminates and i enters section
+  - i finishes critical section - `flag[i] == false`
+  - `while(flag[i] && turn == i)` terminates and j enters section

+## Hardware solution
+- Disable interrupts whilst executing a critical section and prevent interruption (eg form timers, I/O devices)
+- _May_ be appropriate on a single CPU machine

+- Atomic instructions:
+  - `test_and_set()`
+  - `swap_and_compare()`
+  - Uninterruptible - done in one contiguous set of instructions
+  - Used in combination with global lock variables, assumed to be `true` if the lock is in use

+- Cons
+  - Are hardware instructions and (usually) not directly accessible to the user - OS is meant to abstract this
+  - Busy waiting
+  - Deadlock is possible - if two threads request resources in opposite order
+  - Insufficient on modern multi-core/processor machines

+- OS uses hardware instructions to implement higher level mechanisms/instructions for mutual exclusion - ie mutexes and semaphores

+## Mutexes
+> Mutex: An approach for mutual exclusion provided by the OS

+- Contains a boolean lock variable to indicate availability
+- If `true` the lock is available - the process can enter critical section

+- Manipulation functions:
+  - `acquire()`: before entering a critical section - boolean set to `false`
+  - `release()`: called after exiting the critical section - boolean set to `true` again
+  - Both must be atomic - no interrupts should occur between reading and setting the lock
+  - Process that acquires the lock must release the lock (in contrast to semaphores)

+- Pros
+  - Context switches avoided - good for short critical sections
+  - Efficient on multi-core/processor systems when locks are held for a short time only

+- Cons
+  - `acquire()` calls result in busy waiting (appears to be OS dependent)
+    - ie mutex is a 'spinlock'
+    - Detrimental for performance on single CPU systems

+## Semaphores
+> Semaphore: An approach for mutual exclusion and process synchronisation provided by the OS

+- Can be binary
+- Or integer - 0 to N (counting semaphore)

+- Manipulation functions:
+  - `wait()`: Called when resource is acquired - the counter is decremented
+  - `signal()`/`post()`: Called when resource is released - the counter is incremented
+  - Both must be atomic - no interrupts should occur between reading and setting the counter

+- Calling `post()` removes a process from the blocked queue if the counter is non-negative
+  - State changed from blocked to ready
+- Different queueing strategies can be employed to remove processes (eg FIFO)
+- The negative value of a semaphore is the number of processes waiting for the resource
+- `block()` and `wakeup()` are system calls provided by the OS

+- Atomicity of `post()` and `wait()` can be achieved through...
+  - use of mutexes
+  - disabling interrupts in single CPU systems
+  - hardware instructions
+- Atomicity of those functions means busy waiting is moved from the critical section to `wait()` and `post()` - which are short

+- Semaphores within the same process can be declared as global variables of the type `sem_t`
+  - `sem_init()`: Initialises value of the semaphore
+  - `sem_wait()`: Decrements value of semaphore
+  - `sem_post()`: Increments the value of the semaphore

+- Pros
+  - No busy waiting - calling `wait()` will block the process when the internal counter is negative
+    - Process joins blocked queue
+    - Process state changed from running to blocked
+    - Control transferred to the process scheduler

+- Cons
+  - __Context switch overhead__: If critical section is short context switch dominates
+  - __Performance penalty__: From synchronising code
+    - Synchronize only when necessary
+    - Synchronize as few instructions as possible - otherwise you're delaying others from entering their critical section
+  - __Starvation__: Poorly designed queueing approaches (eg LIFO) may result in fairness violations
+  - __Deadlocks__
+  - __Priority inversion__: High priority process has to wait for the lower priority one to release a resource it requires
+    - Can happen in chains
+    - Can be prevented by implementing priority inheritance to boost the lower's priority

 # Something TODO